 - Loft conversion

 - Adding services or fittings in a building

 In general, anything that can cause structural changes in the building will need building regulation approval.

-Building Control Bodies or BCB usually has the responsibility of checking if the building regulations are being complied.
+Building Control Bodies or BCB usually has the responsibility of checking if the building regulations are being complied with.
 There are two types of Building Control Bodies-

 - A local authority building control

 It is up to you which one you want to choose for your property.

 # How To Get Building Regulations Approval?

 The Building Control authority has to give notice while reaching each stage.
 An inspection will carry out by the authority to confirm the construction process complies with building regulation.
 The local building control requires that notice is giving to the authority in commencement, completion, and certain other stages of the construction.